 This printer is not difficult to operate, even for beginners.

 - The build bed is covered with Al Polytetrafluoroethylene.

-- It has a high-efficiency particulate air filter and a covered build chamber that is good if you want to print with ABS filament.
+- It has a high-efficiency particle air filter and a covered build chamber.
+This is important if want to print ABS filament.